-To help remove that moth ball odor, we sanded the unfinished wood interior.
+As for the interior, it was obvious that moth balls had been used.
+The odor was rather overwhelming as soon as the lid was opened.
+To help remove that moth ball odor, I sanded the unfinished interior.
 This revived the smell of fresh cut cedar.
 Leaving the lid open for a few days helped as well.